Michael Brown's Death

-Michael Brown’s Death was the fatal shooting of Michael Brown, an African American teenager from Ferguson, Missouri, by the officers of St. Louis Police Department during a physical altercation that allegedly took place on August 9th, 2014.
+Michael Brown was an African American teenager from Ferguson, Missouri fatally shot by St. Louis Police Department officer Darren Wilson during a physical altercation that took place on August 9th, 2014.
 The teenager’s death, which happened less than a month after the controversial death of Eric Garner, instantly prompted backlash in the social media against police brutality and racial profiling, similar to the large-scale protests that erupted in the wake of the death of Trayvon Martin in 2012.

 On August 9th, 2014, Michael Brown, an eighteen-year-old African American, was fatally shot by a police officer in Ferguson, Missouri.
 Brown was unarmed at the time of the shooting.
 On August 10th, Jon Belmar, the police chief for St. Louis County, stated that Brown was shot after assaulting a police officer and attempting to gain control of officer's gun.
 Belmar also announced the launch of an internal investigation about the shooting per request from Ferguson's police chief.